Breaking Records at Art+Feminism's Wikipedia Edit-A-Thon

 All images via Wikimedia Commons and courtesy of Art+Feminism.

 For it’s third-annual Wikipedia Edit-a-thon, Art+Feminism supported 2,500 participants in 175 events across 6 continents for a record-breaking year of editing and creating pages for women in the arts.
-Organised in collaboration with the Professional Organisation for Women in the Arts (POWarts) and the Museum of Modern Art, the Edit-a-thon was led by Siân Evans of Art Libraries Society of North America’s Women and Art Special Interest Group, Jacqueline Mabey of failed projects, and artist Michael Mandiberg (read: "Meet the Man Printing Wikipedia as a Book").
+Organized in collaboration with the Professional Organization for Women in the Arts (POWarts) and the Museum of Modern Art, the Edit-a-thon was led by Siân Evans of Art Libraries Society of North America’s Women and Art Special Interest Group, Jacqueline Mabey of failed projects, and artist Michael Mandiberg (read: "Meet the Man Printing Wikipedia as a Book").

 “We’re thrilled with this year’s results,” Evans, Mabey, and Mandiberg explain to The Creators Project.
-“We feel that they reflect our emphasis on intersectional feminisms, both in the content edited and the organising efforts.”
+“We feel that they reflect our emphasis on intersectional feminisms, both in the content edited and the organizing efforts.”
 At latest count, this year's efforts resulted in an accumulated 2,000 new pages and the editing and improvement of 1,500 existing articles on Wikipedia.
-At a more than three-fold increase of last year’s events’ results, this incredible achievement is truly one in the spirit of March’s Women’s History Month, around which the program is organised.
+At a more than three-fold increase of last year’s events’ results, this incredible achievement is truly one in the spirit of March’s Women’s History Month, around which the program is organized.